iter8-tools/docs/docs/tutorials/load-test-grpc/usage.md

 ???+ warning "Before you begin"
     1. [Install Iter8](../../getting-started/install.md).
-    2. To run the gRPC service, choose any language and follow the linked instructions.
+    2. Run the Greeter service in a separate terminal.
+Choose any language and follow the linked instructions.
 The instructions also show how to update the service.
-This step is not required for this tutorial.
-Running the basic service is sufficient.
+This update step is not required for this tutorial.

         === "C#"
             [Run the C# gRPC app](https://grpc.io/docs/languages/csharp/quickstart/#run-a-grpc-application).